Migrating Caribou, Northern Lights & More

-One of the most beautiful sights in the world is a migration of mammals moving through the endless wilderness on a path, following instincts formed from thousands of years.
-The woodland caribou migration occurs in northern Canada in a special place that is very wild, covered with foliage that will be turning to autumn colors.
-There are over 25 species of tundra birds also migrating south, and in the dark hours of the night the northern lights dance across the sky.
-Muench Workshops pros Andy Wililams and Kevin Pepper, assisted by the local Inuit, who know the routes of the caribou, will lead you through this amazing location in search of the best wildlife sightings and light.
-We travel mostly by boat, and some on foot.
+Muench Workshops pros Kevin Pepper and Kevin Lisota, assisted by our amazing local guides who know the routes of the caribou, will lead you through the wilderness in search of the best wildlife sightings and light.
+We travel mostly by boat, and everyone gets a one day helicopter safari included.
+This is a chance to explore some of the remote areas just north of the lodge where the boreal forests transition into the arctic tundra.
+The heli-safari is an all day excursion with the pilot, guide and one of the Kevins accompanied by 3 of the guests.
+Everyone will get the chance to spend time on foot with the wild animals during this excursion.
 The caribou walk along the eskers, following the trails they have been using since the last ice age.
 You too can walk these trails that are worn into the ground—unique paths that stretch for nearly 500 kilometres and can be seen from the air.
 The lodge's surroundings are home to a unique history as the lakes and rivers were once inhabited by the Ahiarmiut—Farley Mowat’s “People of the Deer”—for nearly one thousand years.
-Numerous unspoiled historical sites dot the tundra, some of which we will visit and photograph by boat and explore by foot.
+Numerous unspoiled historical sites dot the tundra, some of which we will visit and photograph by boat, and explore by foot.

-Each full day excursion is complemented by a gourmet meal that awaits guests upon arrival.
-Arctic Haven’s chef focuses on incorporating local flares into the evening dishes, including fresh arctic lake trout gravlax.
+Each full-day excursion is ended with a gourmet meal that awaits guests upon our return to the lodge.
+Arctic Haven’s chef focuses on incorporating local ingredients into the evening dishes, including fresh arctic lake trout gravlax.
 The Arctic Haven wine list offers some of Canada’s best wines, paired to match the local dishes.
 Evening presentations will cover interesting topics such as the mythology and folklore of the Aurora Borealis, local photography, and cuisine.
-Kayaking is also available for the group and lead by certified guides who teach you proper technique and bring you to sheltered bays and inlets where caribou roam.

 Sept 11–18, 2019